uwu/tailscale-client/README.md

 - [ ] Settings (Run unattended, allow Tailscale DNS, accept subnets)
 - [ ] Taildrop

+## Installation

+> [!CAUTION]
+> There is no easy way to install this as of right now.
+You will need to build it yourself.
+This is a work in progress.

 ## Building and running
 0. Prerequisites
    - Visual Studio 2022